 - Do your needs change?
-Describe in what way and how often.
-Explain about good and bad days or how your needs vary throughout the day.
+Explain in what way and how often.
+Describe your good and bad days or how your needs vary throughout the day.

 - Do you regularly have accidents (such as falls) or are you at risk of having accidents if attempting the task alone?

-- For some of these points, it may help to keep a diary of your needs.
+For some of these points, it might help to keep a diary of your needs.